khyledhanani/Fun-Gaussian-Splats/README.md

-Gaussian Splatting (Normal + Vector-Quantized)
+Gaussian Splatting (Normal and Vector-Quantized)
 ===========================================================

 This repo has my implementation of gaussian splatting along with (work in progress) the vector quantized version.
+This is purely for my learning, experimenting and research

 **Workflow**:
 1. Run COLMAP SfM on input images → get camera poses + sparse point cloud